Honors in Comparative Literature

 II) How to Apply

-By April 15 of the junior year, students must submit a proposal to the Comparative Literature program director.
-Proposals for the 2010 deadline should be submitted to Patrick O'Connor, Peters Hall 402, and include the following:
+By April 15 of the junior year, students must submit a proposal to the current Comparative Literature Department Chair/Program director and include the following:

 • Declared major(s) and minor(s)